tsathoqqua/limadocs/docs/source/module/m_readable.rst

 .. c:function:: void set_entry_synonyms(mapping s)

 Set the synonyms for the readable entries.
 A mapping is passed as argument.
 The key is the synonym, and the value is the entry.

-.. c:function:: void add_synonym(string syn,string entry)
+.. c:function:: void add_synonym(string syn, string entry)

 Add an additional synonym
 The first argument is the synonym and the second argument is the entry to which it refers